 It’s almost back-to-school time, what better way to fit in a final summer getaway than tackling your shopping list with your friends in Fort Wayne.

-With two shopping complexes and more boutiques than you can count on one hand, Fort Wayne’s shopping scene offers much more than the drab indoor shopping malls with poor lighting, dirty linoleum, and a handful of forgettable stores.
+With two shopping complexes and more boutiques than you can count on one hand, Fort Wayne’s shopping scene offers much more than the drab indoor shopping malls.
 With all of the options, some great stores can get overlooked, this is why I bravely laced up my black wedges and set out to give you a complete Fort Wayne shopping guide.